FLOW Youth Center (Concept Paper)

 In November 2020, the voters of Los Angeles County approved Measure J which dedicated no less than ten percent of the County’s locally generated unrestricted funding to address the disproportionate impact of racial injustice through community investments such as youth development, job training, small business development, supportive housing services, and alternatives to incarceration.

-In designating new physical sites for “Care First, Jails Last” implementation — such as the F.L.O.W.
-Youth Center — governments in tandem with the community can begin to undo decades of systemic harm caused by the criminal legal system.
+In designating new physical sites for “Care First, Jails Last” implementation — such as the FLOW Youth Center — governments in tandem with the community can begin to undo decades of systemic harm caused by the criminal legal system.

 DJDS’s belief is that doing so requires: